MathiasYde/fidgeter/README.md

-# Fidget app
+# Fidgeter
-Flutter based app for people who like the vibration from their phones
+An Flutter-based app for people that likes to fidget

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)